IBM-Cloud/terraform-provider-ibm/examples/ibm-cos-bucket/README.md

 }

 ```
-## COS Objectlock
+## COS Object Lock

-COS objectlock feature enables user to store the object in a bucket with an extra layer of protection against object changes and deletion.Object Lock can help prevent objects from being deleted or overwritten for a fixed amount of time or indefinitely by setting up retention period and legalhold for an object.
+COS Object Lock feature enables user to store the object in a bucket with an extra layer of protection against object changes and deletion.Object Lock can help prevent objects from being deleted or overwritten for a fixed amount of time or indefinitely by setting up retention period and legalhold for an object.

 ## Example usage
-The following example creates an instance of IBM Cloud Object Storage.Then creates bucket with objectlock enabled and then set objectlock configuration on the bucket.
+The following example creates an instance of IBM Cloud Object Storage.Then creates bucket with Object Lock enabled and then set Object Lock configuration on the bucket.

 ```terraform
 data "ibm_resource_group" "cos_group" {